Medical School Loans: Compare Federal and Private Options

 Downsides of Private Loans for Medical School

-There are also some big downsides to taking federal student loans that have to be considered as well.
+There are also some big downsides to taking private student loans that have to be considered as well.
 Some of these downsides include:

 - Higher rates: The interest rates charged by private lenders are usually higher than what you pay for loans from the Department of Education.